 - contain it within 60 minutes

 That level of speed in response capability happens when you bring SIEM (Security Information Event Management) with a highly trained and skilled SOAR team (Security Orchestration Automation and Response) together into a SOC.
-Yes, technology plays an important part of the solution, however it also takes people with specialist skills to identify the threats and know how to react and respond in minutes.
+Yes, technology plays an important part in the solution however, it also takes people with specialist skills to identify the threats and know how to react and respond in minutes.

-Large companies with big budgets have set up Security Operations Centres with dedicated highly trained and well rehearsed teams with each person having a specific role.
+Large companies with big budgets have set up Security Operations Centres with dedicated highly trained and well-rehearsed teams with each person having a specific role which is listed below.

 Are all SOCs the same?

-Digital Craftsmen brings its meticulously managed ISO27001 and Cyber Essentials verified services which offers the level of IT cybersecurity professionals expertise second to none.
-You'll find the list of services DCL provides with its SOAR team to support businesses as they migrate into a SOC and then with the extra added layers of security around the business networks and systems.
-The rapid response on offer meets the 1/10/60 challenge - the gold star level of industry response to any cyberattack.
+Digital Craftsmen (DCL) brings its meticulously managed ISO27001 and Cyber Essentials verified team offering a level of cybersecurity expertise second to none.
+DCL supports businesses as they migrate into a SOC and then bring in the extra added layers of security around the business networks and systems.
+The rapid response on offer meets the 1/10/60 challenge – the gold star level of industry response to any cyberattack.

-Audits – Security / Vulnerability scans across business network to identify potential vulnerabilities
+Audits – Security / Vulnerability scans across your business network to identify potential vulnerabilities

 Consultancy workshop – deep dive into your business operations; how data is moved across your business and set-up across your network